Japan–Pakistan relations

-Japan–Pakistan relations, also called Japanese-Pakistani relations, refers to the bilateral relations between Japan and Pakistan.
-Japan was among the first nations to recognize Pakistan's sovereignty, doing so three days after the latter's independence on 14 August 1947.
-Diplomatic relations between the two were officially established in April 1952 following the end of the Allied occupation of Japan.
-Pakistan played a major role in helping to lift the occupation as well as rebuilding the Japanese economy via mass exports and waiving war reparations owed to the country by Japan.
-The relationship between the two countries strengthened through the Cold War due to Pakistan's alliance with the U.S.-led Western Bloc, which Japan was a part of.
+Japan and Pakistan established bilateral relations on 28 April 1952.
+The Dominion of Pakistan had made significant efforts to lift the Allied occupation of Japan.
+During the Cold War, both countries were part of the Western Bloc.
+Pakistan played a major role in rebuilding the Japanese economy via mass exports and waiving war reparations owed to the country by Japan.
 Relations between Japan and Pakistan have generally remained stable, with the exception of the time period in which India and Pakistan were subject to Japanese sanctions due to their nuclear weapons tests in 1998.
 Relations have once again improved since then, with Pakistan receiving over ¥260 billion in grants and aid from Japan as well as around ¥3 billion in investments.
-As of 2015, there are around 968-2000 Japanese nationals residing in Pakistan whereas about 12,708 Pakistani nationals are residing in Japan.
+As of 2022, there are 993 Japanese nationals residing in Pakistan whereas 22,118 Pakistani nationals are residing in Japan.
 About 20,000 Japanese tourists visited Pakistan between 2007-2008 and continue to express an interest in doing so, focusing on Pakistan's Buddhist sites.
 Pakistan is primarily represented through its embassy in Tokyo and Japan is represented through its embassy in Islamabad.
 As of 2015, bilateral trade between Japan and Pakistan stood at US$1.9 billion.